VoiNetwork/learn-more/docs/understanding-voi/assets.md

 Smart assets are represented by smart contracts and are created and interacted with by transactions that interact with smart contracts.

+The 2 standards used are ARC200 (Fungible) & ARC72 (Non-Fungible).
+You will likely see people reference Smart Assets by their more concrete implementations.

 ### Standard Assets